Burnout

 — Nancy Lee, Licensed Professional Counselor in Foxfield, CO

-— Jennifer Bradtke, Clinical Psychologist in Chicago, IL
+— Dr. Jennifer McManus, Psychologist in Jacksonville, FL

 Ever feel like everything is just too much?
 Not getting as much done as you used to?
 Nothing feels worth it anymore?
 You may be experiencing burnout.
 Recognizing what's happening is a critical first step, and then working on balancing work and life--and giving yourself permission to do that--is important.
 We'll also work on boundary setting and other workplace skills, as well as taking time for yourself: and therapy is that first step.